commercionetwork/commercio-consortium/upgrade/4.1.0-4.2.0/en/README.md

-# Upgrade instructions from version 4.1.0 (4.0.0) to version 4.2.0 Commercio Network Chain (WIP)
+# Upgrade instructions from version 4.1.0 (4.0.0) to version 4.2.0 Commercio Network Chain

 ## Prerequisites